mjweingart/Protein-Viewer-9000/README.md

 This is a lightweight Python application that fetches and displays Alphafold-predicted protein structures in an interactive 3Dmol.js viewer, from an entered UniProt ID.

 ## Instructions
-- Enter any UniProt ID 9case doesn't matter)
+- Enter any UniProt ID (case doesn't matter)
 - Select the style
 - Submit